Eager to act, Biden and Democrats leave Republicans behind

 Eager to act, Biden and Democrats leave Republicans behindNew

 WASHINGTON (AP) — President Joe Biden and Democrats in Congress are jamming their agenda forward with a sense of urgency.
 They’re taking an unapologetically partisan approach to advance the $1.9 trillion COVID-19 rescue, voting rights and other priorities.
 Their calculation is that it’s better to try to push ahead than risk wasting time courting Republican support that may never come.
-The pandemic crisis is driving the crush of legislative action.
-But so, too, are the still-raw emotions from the Capitol siege as well as the hard lessons of the last time Democrats had full control in Washington.
+The coronavirus pandemic is driving the crush of legislative action.
+But so, too, are the still-raw emotions from the Capitol siege and the hard lessons of the last time Democrats had full control in Washington.